madelinecr/averyada.github.io/_posts/2014-06-05-unit-testing-in-rust.markdown

 To run your application, it's pretty straightforward.
 Invoke the rust compiler, `rustc` with your source code and it'll hopefully output a binary.
 Run that binary and watch as your code runs.
-The test functions were ignored, their symbols never even added to your binary.
+The test functions were ignored, their symbols never even added to your executable.

     λ ~/ rustc divide.rs
     λ ~/ ./divide